Got to Get It (Culture Beat song): Chart performance

+In the United Kingdom, "Got to Get It" peaked at number four in its second week on the UK Singles Chart on 13 November 1993, after debuting at number seven the week before.
+It stayed inside the UK top 100 for 11 consecutive weeks.
+On the Music Week Dance Singles chart, it debuted and peaked at number one in the same week.
+On the Eurochart Hot 100, the single reached number three on 27 November, after debuting on the chart at number 38 on 25 September, when it charted in Denmark, Germany, Norway and Sweden.
+In North America, "Got to Get It" peaked at number one on both the Canadian RPM Dance chart and the US Billboard Dance Club Play chart.
+In Oceania, the song reached numbers seven and 13 in Australia and New Zealand, respectively.
+"Got to Get It" was awarded with a gold record in both Germany and Australia.

 Airplay

 "Got to Get It" was positioned at number six when the first European airplay chart Border Breaker was compiled due to crossover airplay in West Central-, West-, North West-, North- and South-Europe.
-The single went on to hit number-one on 21 November 1993, where it stayed for four weeks.
-It peaked at number-one on Music & Media European Dance Radio Top 25 on 20 November 1993.
+The single hit number-one on 21 November 1993, where it stayed for four weeks.
+It peaked at number-one also on the European Dance Radio Top 25 in Music & Media on 20 November 1993, holding the top position for a total of six consecutive weeks.
+In the UK, the song reached number five on the Music Week Airplay chart in the beginning of December same year.

 Music video

 A music video was produced to promote the single, directed by Martin Person.
 It tells the story of two lovers ending their relationship, intertwined with flashbacks to the days when they were in love.
-The video was filmed in Algarve, Portugal, and in Denmark.
-It received heavy rotation on MTV Europe in November 1993.
+Other scenes show them by themselves after the breakup, as they're reminiscing on the past.
+The video was filmed in Algarve, Portugal, and in Denmark, and received heavy rotation on MTV Europe in November 1993.